Chinese cobra: Scalation

 There are 23–29 scale rows around hood (usually 25–27); 19–21 just ahead mid-body (usually 21); ventral scales 161–180 (usually 171 in males, 173 in females); subcaudal scales 37–51 pairs (usually 48 in males, 46 in females).
 Anal scale is entire.

 Identification

-The Chinese cobra is sometimes confused with the Monocled cobra (Naja kaouthia).
-But it can be easily distinguished by virtue of having lower ventral and subcaudal scale counts, particularly when sex is taken into account.
+The Chinese cobra is sometimes confused with the Monocled cobra (Naja kaouthia), but it can be easily distinguished by virtue of having lower ventral and subcaudal scale counts, particularly when sex is taken into account.

 Distribution and habitat

-This species is found in southeastern China (including the provinces of Sichuan, Fujian, Guangdong, Guangxi, Guizhou, Hunan, Hubei, Zhejiang, and the Island province of Hainan), Hong Kong, northern Laos, northern Vietnam, and Taiwan, where it is much more common in the south.
+This species is found in southeastern China (including the provinces of Sichuan, Fujian, Guangdong, Guangxi, Guizhou, Hunan, Hubei, Zhejiang, Hong Kong and the Island province of Hainan), Taiwan, northern Laos, northern Vietnam, where it is much more common in the south.